AliRezaBmeDu/HelloMicroverse/README.md

 > Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
-  <summary>HTML file contains the h1 element which displays the "HELLO MICROVERSE"</summary>
+  <summary>HTML file contains a h1 element which displays the words "HELLO MICROVERSE"</summary>
 </details>

 <details>